 3) Emerging trends in theorising new media and digital cultures.

 This one-semester module is an elective primarily offered to students taking an MA in Media & Communication or an MA in Film but it is also relevant to those taking postgraduate degrees in politics, political communication, human rights and conflict.
-It deals with some of the most hotly debated issues in different societies about how to balance core freedoms (expression, press and protest) with the state protecting what and who may be potentially harmed by certain forms of expression through censorship.
+It deals with some of the most hotly-debated issues in different societies about how to balance core freedoms (expression, press and protest) with the state protecting what and who may be potentially harmed by certain forms of expression through censorship.
 Even then, these remain open debates as new forms of subversion and resistance emerge with new technologies or through the use of the body to express protest.
 The module explores these at two levels.
-The first outlines different approaches to and principles governing censorship depending on whether expression is through images; words, ideas and beliefs; information; and action.
-These are then explored in more depth in sessions that draw on staff specialisms here, for instance, in film, news, information-privacy, protest movements, etc.
+The first outlines different approaches to, and principles governing, censorship depending on whether expression is through images, words, ideas and beliefs, information or action.
+These are then explored more deeply in sessions that draw on staff specialisms, for instance, in film, news, information-privacy and protest movements.

 This module examines the way in which the genres of Horror (and Cartoon Comedy) splice animals and humans together to create frightening (or comical) visions of both.
 There is a long history in cinema of humanising the animal (‘anthropomorphism') and animalising the human (‘theriomorphism'), through hybrids of animal and human beings (werewolves, insect-men, lizard men), or animal and human behaviour, as when feeding (vampires, zombies, cannibals) or in political behaviour (invading alien monsters).
 We will analyse the narrational methods, cinematic technologies, ethics, and politics of these films by looking at contemporary examples including The Fly, Red Dragon, District 9, Antz!, and Beauty and The Beast.

 This module aims to provide you with the practical skills necessary to work as successful journalists, underpinned by an understanding of the constraints and tensions inherent in magazine offices, and online operations developing in a changing industry.
 You will examine the structure of this fast-expanding sector, with a particular emphasis on the role played by freelance journalists and production staff in generating content.